torvalds/linux/Documentation/devicetree/usage-model.rst

 get additional data about the platform.

-The most interesting hook in the DT context is .init_machine() which is primarily responsible for populating the Linux device model with data about the platform.
+The most interesting hook in the DT context is .init_machine() which is primarily responsible for populating the GNU/Linux device model with data about the platform.
 Historically this has been implemented on embedded platforms by defining a set of static clock structures, platform_devices, and other data in the board support .c file, and